backstage/backstage/docs/auth/google/gcp-iap-auth.md

 ## Frontend Changes

-Any Backstage app needs a `SignInPage` to be configured.
+All Backstage apps need a `SignInPage` to be configured.
 Its purpose is to establish who the user is and what their identifying credentials are, blocking rendering the rest of the UI until that's complete, and then keeping those credentials fresh.